diegomendozaglez/proyectofinalwine/winequality_model/app/README.md

 #### Checking endpoints

-1. Access `http://127.0.0.1:8000/`, you will see a message like this `"Mobile classifier is all ready to go!"`
+1. Access `http://127.0.0.1:8000/`, you will see a message like this `"Wine model Random Forest C. is all ready!"`
 2. Access `http://127.0.0.1:8000/docs`, the browser will display something like this:

 ![1691989585111](image/README/1691989585111.png)